znsio/specmatic-order-api-nodejs/README.md

 ## Running the tests

-Run `npm run test-ci` to run the tests

-## Running the Generative Tests

-Run `npm run test-generative` to run the generative tests
+Run `npm run test` to run the tests